hierarc.Likelihood package

 log likelihood of the data given the model

-log_likelihood_single(ddt, dd, delta_lum_dist, kwargs_lens, kwargs_kin, kwargs_source, sigma_v_sys_error=None)[source]
+log_likelihood_single(ddt, dd, delta_lum_dist, kwargs_lens, kwargs_kin, kwargs_source, kwargs_los=None, sigma_v_sys_error=None)[source]

-log likelihood of the data of a lens given a specific model (as a draw from hyper-parameters) and cosmological distances
+Log likelihood of the data of a lens given a specific model (as a draw from hyper-parameters) and cosmological distances.

 Parameters: